Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + due to the fact that      → because
   + Have an effect on         → affect

-Some words and phrases are blobs. by William Zinsser, On Writing Well.
+> Some words and phrases are blobs.
+William Zinsser, On Writing Well.

-I have only made this letter rather long because I have not had time to make it shorter. by Blaise Pascal, Lettres Provinciales, 16, Dec.14, 1656.
+> I have only made this letter rather long because I have not had time to make it shorter.
+Blaise Pascal, Lettres Provinciales, 16, Dec.14, 1656.

 ### 1.5 Cut the clutter, more tricks